rust-unofficial/patterns/patterns/interpreter.md

 ```

 Our first approach is a standard one, simple implementation of
-a recursive descent parser.The following code
+a recursive descent parser.
+The following code
 doesn't have `struct` abstraction in order to keep code short.
 The code panics when expression is syntactically wrong
 (unbalanced parantheses or missing digit/operator for example).